w3f/w3f-education/docs/Rust/section7/closures.md

 ## What's going on here?

 The code above showcases two examples of closures in use.
 The first example accepts a parameter, of which its type is inferred.
-The second example removes the parameter, and instead captures a variable outside of the closure, but within the same scope.
+The second example removes the parameter and instead captures a variable outside of the closure but within the same scope.